 If you are good and dedicated to your craft of writing, you can attain some or all of these.
 But being an author is first and foremost about being able to create worlds and completely new characters that inhabit those worlds.
 The same process is to me more like magic than anything else.

 Today, when someone calls my name of Sally Hartnell, people tend to recognize me.
-My books and my additional work in the literary field made me both famous and successful.
+My books and my additional business in the literary field made me both famous and successful.
 I am grateful for that more than I could ever express in words, in spite of the fact that I am a writer.
 But still, creating is always about making something where there was nothing.
-In this lies the essence of any art, including literary one and I was fortunate enough to understand this idea very early in my life when I was just a college freshman.
+In this lies the essence of any art, including literary one and I was fortunate enough to understand this idea very early in my life when I was just a college freshman, who has a lot of friends in construction and automotive classes.

 I took on her bet and she was proven right